deanchen/CPS196-Ventilator-Webservice/README.txt

 Aquire a hosting account or server that allows PHP and MySQL and domain name.

-Set up the databases used by this web application.
+Set up the database used by this web application.
 Create a database, and the import into it the SQL found in the db_schemas.sql file in this folder.

 Go into /api/application/config and copy database-sample.php to database.php.
 Open the database.php file and fill in the